reorproject/reor/README.md

 ### Beta Phase
-The Reor Project is in beta.
-It is very much stable and usable right now.
-Of course, it won't be as bug-free as something like Obsidian.
+The Reor Project is in currently in beta.
+And almost ready for stable release!
+Of course, it won't be as bug-free right now as something like Obsidian.
 But I am working as hard as I can to make this as good of an experience as can be!
 Feedback and support are welcome on our [Issues](https://github.com/reor-project/issues) page.

 ## License
 GPL-3.0 license.
 See `LICENSE` for details.

+*Reor means "to think" in Latin :)